Jenny Edwards and Her Herd

 Unfortunately Charlie passed away suddenly in September 2008 - he is sorely missed.

 Zeus came to me as a rescue from the OSPCA.
-I am not sure what his breeding is but I think he is Percheron/Canadian x.
+I was not sure what his breeding was but he looked very much like a Percheron/Canadian x.
 He had spent the majority of his life in a tiny stall where he could barely turn around.
 When he was found his head was touching the roof of his stall because he was stood on so much manure.

 He was still a stallion and had been abused so was extremely wary of people.
 I initially fostered him, but decided that I could not let him go as he had suffered too much already.